 Although we can’t control the hydration of our discs we can help the position in which we sleep.

 Morning back pain hack #1: Choose your mattress wisely.

 No more super squishy or plush mattresses.
 Go for the support.
-It has never been more true than now.
+It has never been truer than now.
 Buy the highest quality of mattress that you can afford.
-You can find mattresses online from places such as https://thedozyowl.co.uk/otty-mattress-review/ who provide you with reviews on a variety of mattresses, or I am sure you will have plenty of local shops who sell high quality mattresses.
+You can find mattresses online from places such as https://thedozyowl.co.uk/otty-mattress-review/ who provide you with reviews on a variety of mattresses, or I am sure you will have plenty of local shops who sell high-quality mattresses.
 You will spend roughly 229,961 hours in your lifetime sleeping which is about 33% of your life.
 That’s a lot of time to spend on something that is actually making the rest of your time awake suck.

-When it comes to your mattress this is exactly what I did to bring more support and drastically reduce the amount of morning back pain I dealt with (I have only had the mattress for a couple years so tossing it out and getting a better one wasn’t an option).
+When it comes to your mattress this is exactly what I did to bring more support and drastically reduce the amount of morning back pain I dealt with (I have only had the mattress for a couple of years so tossing it out and getting a better one wasn’t an option).

 What is the highest quality?

-Well, I am no mattress expert but things you want to look for are are density of material, layers of material and spring count.
-If your going with a memory foam mattress you can throw all this out but if you have a traditional spring mattress then the more springs the better.
+Well, I am no mattress expert but things you want to look for are density of the material, layers of material and spring count.
+If you’re going with a memory foam mattress you can throw all this out but if you have a traditional spring mattress then the more springs the better.
 This will help reduce the sag over time.
 All beds sag but the cheaper ones will sag faster and deeper.
 Since you already know the bed will have SOME normal sag over time try to take into account this change when you make your purchase.
 The plush mattress was perfect as is but after a year or two the material took on that natural sag and that’s where it all went south.